 The hospital commenced operations in June 2022 with 200 beds, and plans to eventually expand to a full capacity of 600 beds.
 Initial investments focused on specialized areas with high local demand such as vascular diseases (including cardiovascular and cerebrovascular diseases), perinatal care, and acute trauma.
 In February 2023, a Japanese cardiologist was assigned to the hospital, and cardiovascular surgical procedures commenced in March.
 The company also opened an aorta center in October of the same year.
-Although the grand opening did not proceed as initially planned, the company still aims to achieve profitability within a single year by FY03/25.
+Although the hospital had its grand opening in a format different from the original plan, the company stated it had nearly eliminated losses by FY03/25.